Milpirri Banners Home Page

 30 Year Relationship

 Since 1988 Lajamanu and Tracks artists have been working together.
-The relationship has produced performances which have become an iconic part of the place and company, and the Milpirri performances are a prime example of this.
+The relationship has produced performances that have become an iconic part of the place and company, and the Milpirri performances are a prime example of this.
 The ongoing relationships built over this time are trusted and heartfelt.
-The 2018 Banner Project celebrates this 30 year relationship.
+The 2018 Banner Project celebrates this 30-year relationship.

 Iconic Tracks Works